-During the visit to Iraq, the Special Rapporteur was informed that nationals of the Russian Federation were detained in Iraq, facing or awaiting trial, for membership in or association with ISIL.
+During the visit to Iraq, the Special Rapporteur was informed that foreign nationals, including possibly nationals of Australia, were detained in Iraq, facing or awaiting trial, for membership in or association with ISIL.
 They may be or may have been sentenced to death penalty without a fair trial.
 In this regard, we wish to stress that any death sentence carried out following an unfair trial or on the basis of an ambiguous law, amounts to an arbitrary deprivation of life.